The Victorian Government is introducing a new way to help families find funded and approved kindergarten programs.

 Kinder Tick is not a rating system

 All kindergarten programs in Victoria are independently assessed and rated under the National Quality Framework.
 This rating and assessment process takes place regularly for all services and is not changing.
-The Kinder Tick and Victorian Government funding processes are separate to this.
+The Kinder Tick and Victorian Government funding processes are separate from this.

 Support for early childhood teachers and educators to use the Kinder Tick